-The Chafee Foster Care Independence Program operates to empower youth ages 14-21 who have experienced out-of-home placement, to develop their potential to become self-sufficient yet interdependent with the community and to successfully transition into adult living.
-If a youth placed in your care is eligible for a tuition waiver as established in KRS, KAR the youth's SSW will provide the youth in your care with the DPP-333 Tuition Waiver for Foster and Adopted Children, which is presented to the post-secondary institution.
+The John H. Chafee Foster Care Program for Successful Transition to Adulthood provides flexible funding to states to empower youth ages 14-23 who have experienced out-of-home placement, to develop their potential to become self-sufficient yet interdependent with the community and successfully transition into adult Living.
+The Chafee Program, referred to as KY RISE (Resources for Independence,